xuchen66/sphinx-emdocs/source/serialem-note-understanding-transforms-in-multigrid.rst

 When hole finding is performed on all MMM maps, we obtain both the positions of "good" holes and a set of hole vectors.
 These vectors define the relative layout of the holes and are critical for generating accurate multishot Image Shift patterns.

 However, during final data acquisition, the grid is reloaded again.
-While we know that the hole positions remain valid due to the previously applied **GridMapXform**, the natural question is: Are the hole vectors still valid after reloading?
+While we know that the hole positions on MMM map remain valid due to the applied **GridMapXform**, the natural question is: Are the hole vectors also still valid after reloading?

 The answer is yes.

 SerialEM automatically updates the hole vector information to reflect the new grid orientation.
-Specifically, the following lines

-in the .nav file are updated:
+Specifically, the following lines in the .nav file are updated:

 .. code-block:: python